tobi4s89/ya-backend/docs/DOCUMENTATION.md

 #### Install and manage project

-Laravel Valet is one of the recommended virtual machines (https://laravel.com/docs/5.8/valet).
-Ensure that you have installed composer on your local system (https://getcomposer.org/doc/00-intro.md).
+[Laravel Valet](https://laravel.com/docs/5.8/valet) is one of the recommended virtual machines.
+Ensure that you have installed [Composer](https://getcomposer.org/doc/00-intro.md) on your local system.

 #### Implement Git repository to your own project root folder